RoboJackets/apiary/docs/admins/permissions-roles.rst

 ``update-airfare-policy``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This permission allows users to update the airfare policy on a trip.
+This permission allows users to update the airfare policies on trips.